tlestang/HPCBC-code-review-12102022/slides/slides.md

 ### Two contexts

 1. Individual developers writing their own specific software.
-2. Developers collaboration on a common codebase.
+2. Developers collaborating on a common codebase.
     -   Code review as gatekeeping.

 ### Research on code reviews